Types of smart watch

 Most smart watches are touchscreen, however hybrid watches mean that you can still have a smart watch which looks like a traditional watch.
 This is ideal for those who like the look and feel of a traditional wrist watch but still want the additional features that a hybrid has to offer.

-Things to consider when looking for a smart watch
+Things to consider when buying a smart watch

 Fitness trackers allow you to accurately track calories burnt, distance travelled, routes taken, and altitude changes for a much more detailed view of your progress and overall health than you’d get from a standard fitness tracker.